William S. O'Farrell Fellowship

 How to Apply

-A complete application consists of an application form including names and contact for two references and a current curriculum vitae (not to exceed three pages).
+A complete application consists of an application form and a current curriculum vitae (not to exceed three pages).

 The fellow is required to conduct a minimum of two weeks research on site at NHF.

-Participation in NHF’s Summer Film Symposium in 2013 and/or 2014 is strongly encouraged but not required.
+Participation in NHF’s Summer Film Symposium in 2017 and/or 2018 is expected.
 (The award will include, in addition to the $1,500 fellowship, complimentary symposium registration.)

 About Northeast Historic Film